 Drug Use Can Create Symptoms of Other Mental Health Issues

 Many drugs have side effects that mimic psychological and mental health disorders.
-For instance, long-term marijuana use has been linked to an increase in psychosis.
+For instance, long-term marijuana use has a connection with an increase in psychosis.
 Long-term cocaine addiction can cause paranoia.
-These side effects of the drug use may be permanent even after an individual has stopped abusing drugs, and therefore they must be treated as co-existing conditions.
+These side effects may be permanent even after an individual stops drug use.
+As a result, they must be treated as co-existing conditions.

 Undiagnosed Psychological Conditions May Contribute to Drug Abuse

-When an individual suffers from a mental health issue, he or she may feel the need to “self-medicate.”
-This can be especially true for those individuals whose mental health condition is undiagnosed.
-If the conditions have not been properly identified as a Dual Diagnosis, those suffering from co-occurring disorders may not recognize that anything is wrong.
-They feel as though their feelings are “normal for them,” and there is nothing that can be done about them.
+Often when an individual suffers from a mental health issue, he or she may feel the need to “self-medicate.”
+This is especially true for those individuals who have an undiagnosed mental health condition.
+If the conditions have not been properly identified, those suffering from co-occurring disorders may not recognize that anything is wrong.
+They feel as though their feelings are “normal for them.”
+So, there is nothing that can be done about them.
 They may also believe that everyone feels as they do.
-If they are surrounded by high-risk environments or people in their lives who use drugs, taking drugs to alleviate their sadness or anxiety will also feel like a normal and appropriate solution.
+If they are in a high-risk environment or see other people use drugs, drug use is seen as a way alleviate their sadness or anxiety.
+Drug use also feels like a normal and appropriate solution.

-Someone who has been properly diagnosed may be treated with prescription medications for anxiety, stress or depression.
+An individual who has been properly diagnosed may receive prescription medications for anxiety, stress or depression.
 When this occurs, there is a chance that he or she will misuse their prescriptions and develop a serious dependence on the drug.
-As the dependence increases, so does the body’s tolerance to the drugs that have been prescribed.
+As the dependence increases, so does the body’s tolerance to the prescription drugs.
 This can easily lead to addiction.

 How Is a Dual Diagnosis Discovered?

-Proper evaluation is incredibly important when it comes to treating the whole person.
-Taking a holistic approach to addiction treatment is the first step to finding any possible co-existing conditions.
-At a quality treatment center, the recovering addict will undergo a series of psychological tests to get to the root of the addiction issue.
-These tests will help the staff of the treatment center develop a program that might include:
+Proper evaluation is an important first step.
+At a quality treatment center, the recovering addict undergoes a series of psychological tests.
+This helps find the root of the addiction issue.
+These tests will help the treatment center staff develop a treatment program that might include: